jefdaj/horcrux/README.md

 1. Generate a long random master password and break it into 5 shares (aka horcruxes) using [Shamir's secret sharing scheme][4], with 3 of the 5 required to reconstruct it.
+   You can optionally pick part of the master password yourself to ensure that you trust the randomness.

 2. Generate an encrypt/decrypt [GPG keypair][5] and shield the private (decrypt) key with the master password.
 This makes it possible to make new encrypted files